MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Add your application to Microsoft Entra ID with application proxy

-There are two actions you need to take in the Microsoft Entra admin center.
+There are two steps to add your application to Microsoft Entra ID.
 First, you need to publish your application with application proxy.
-Then, you need to collect some information about the application that you can use during the PingAccess steps.
+Then, you need to collect information about the application that you can use during the PingAccess steps.

 #### Publish your application

-You'll first have to publish your application.
+First, publish your application.
 This action involves:

-- Adding your on-premises application to Microsoft Entra ID
+- Adding your on-premises application to Microsoft Entra ID.
-- Assigning a user for testing the application and choosing header-based SSO
+- Assigning a user for testing the application and choosing header-based single sign-on.
-- Setting up the application's redirect URL
+- Setting up the application's redirect URL.
-- Granting permissions for users and other applications to use your on-premises application
+- Granting permissions for users and other applications to use your on-premises application.

-To publish your own on-premises application:
+To publish your own on premises application:

-1. If you didn't in the previous section, sign in to the [Microsoft Entra admin center](https://portal.azure.com) as an Application Administrator.
+1. Sign in to the [Microsoft Entra admin center](https://portal.azure.com) as an Application Administrator.
 1. Browse to **Enterprise applications** > **New application** > **Add an on-premises application**.
 The **Add your own on-premises application** page appears.

    ![Add your own on-premises application](./media/application-proxy-configure-single-sign-on-with-ping-access/add-your-own-on-premises-application.png)
-1. Fill out the required fields with information about your new application.
+1. Fill in the required fields with information about your new application.
 Use the guidance below for the settings.

    > [!NOTE]
    > For a more detailed walkthrough of this step, see [Add an on-premises app to Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad).